AltropInc/alt/doc/script/Ownership.md

 We have following the ownership transfer rules:

-**Transfer Rule 1**: The name in owner scope will take the ownership from the name in local scope.
+**Local-to-Owner Transfer Rule**: The name in owner scope will take the ownership from the name in local scope.

 Consider:
 ```altscript